infinum/eightshift-forms/src/Hooks/Filters.md

 ## Override default submit button with your own component

-These filter will remove the default forms submit button component and use your callback
+These filter will remove the default forms submit button component and use your callback string.
+This will not apply to form settings pages.

 **Data values example:**
 ```php